-The CiscoIPPhoneImage provides a bitmap display with a 133 x 65 pixel pane that is available to access services.
+The CiscoIPPhoneImage provides a bitmap display with a 133 x 65 pixel pane, irrespective of the window mode being normal or wide width, that is available to access services.
 Each pixel includes four grayscale settings.
 A value of three (3) displays as black, and a value of zero (0) displays as white.